 There are many opportunities for suitably-qualified students to do a PhD degree in Meteorology, Atmospheric Physics or Atmospheric Chemistry at universities in the UK.
-Brief details, and links to Departmental websites, for some of these are given below.
-From time to time, research opportunities leading are announced via the Met-jobs mailing list.
+Brief details and links to Departmental websites for some of these are given below.

-Course organisers: if your PhD website is not listed below, please contact email@example.com to ensure it is included.
+Course organisers, if your PhD website is not listed below, please contact firstname.lastname@example.org.

-The Institute of Atmospheric and Environmental Science at the University of Edinburgh offers postgraduate training (PhD and MRes) in a number of topics in atmospheric science.
-Information about PhD courses can be found here.
+The Global Change Research Institute at the University of Edinburgh offers postgraduate training (PhD and MRes) in a number of topics in atmospheric science.
+Information about PhD opportunities can be found here.

-A description of current research and post-graduate opportunities in Space and Atmospheric Physics at Imperial College may be found on this webpage.
+A description of current research and post-graduate opportunities in Space and Atmospheric Physics at Imperial College, London may be found on this webpage.

 Projects are available in the research areas of atmospheric dynamics (especially mesoscale meteorology), atmospheric chemistry, and aerosols and clouds.
 Our research covers fieldwork, modelling and laboratory studies from the boundary layer to the stratosphere.
 See here www.see.leeds.ac.uk/study/phd/index.htm for more information.